JnyJny/meowmeow/README.md

 	no diff
 ```

-So we need to write code to handle command-line parsing and managing
+We need to write code to handle command-line parsing and managing
 the input and output streams.
-We'll need code to encode a stream and
+We'll need a function to encode a stream and
 write it to another stream.
-And finally we'll need code to decode a
+And finally we'll need a function to decode a
 stream and write it to another stream.
 Wait a second, I've only been
 talking about writing one program but in the example above I
 call ```meow``` and ```unmeow```?